TonyPhipps/tech-notes/Products/splunk_docker.md

 -p 8000:8000 \
 -p 8089:8089 \
 -v ${PWD}/artifacts:/mnt/artifacts \
+-v ${PWD}/resources:/mnt/resources \
--v ${PWD}/resources:/mnt/resources splunk4dfir:latest start
+splunk4dfir:latest start
 ```

-The container may fail to stay started due to a check for the web interface, which is slow to start.
+  - The container may fail to stay started due to a check for the web interface, which is slow to start.
 If this happens, start the container manually via the command below and wait a few minutes before visiting ```127.0.0.1:8000```
+  - If the container seemingly hangs and never starts, you may need to restart the container and maybe the host OS.
 ```
 docker container start splunk4dfir
 ```